idolize/untold-stories/README.md

 And then open your web browser to [the localhost page](http://localhost:8888).

-### Dependecies with npm
+### Dependencies with npm
-If the dependencies of the project change you can fix your local install by running `$ npm prune` (to remove any unnessecary dependencies) and then `$ npm install` (to install new dependencies).
+If the dependencies of the project change you can fix your local install by running `$ npm prune` (to remove any unnecessary dependencies) and then `$ npm install` (to install new dependencies).

 Testing
 ---------------------

-In order to make testing easier, special URLs exist ([/player](http://localhost:8888/player) and [/creator](http://localhost:8888/creator)) to automatically join a matchamking game without having to type in a username, select Creator or Player, etc. each time.
+In order to make testing easier, special URLs exist ([/player](http://localhost:8888/player) and [/creator](http://localhost:8888/creator)) to automatically join a matchmaking game without having to type in a username, select Creator or Player, etc. each time.
 These URLs can be bookmarked and reloaded to easily join a game for testing purposes.
-Note these these URLs are not accessible in a production environment.
+Note these URLs are not accessible in a production environment.

 ### Debugging client
 It is recommended for debugging that you use [Firebug](http://getfirebug.com/) (although the Chrome development console will work almost as well).